Hoverbear/hoverbear.org/_posts/2016-10-12-rust-state-machine-pattern.md

 ## Worked Examples

 This is the kind of thing it's always nice to have some examples for.
-So below I've put together a few worked examples with comments for you to explore.
+So below I've put together a couple worked examples with comments for you to explore.

 ### Three State, Two Transitions